Lantana Recovery

 Bottom Line: MDMA versus Ketamine

 While both drugs have potential benefits such as providing euphoric experiences or emotional insight – they also come with risks such as addiction or organ damage that should not be ignored.
+The broader context of psychedelic studies highlights the ongoing research into the medical benefits of these substances, particularly in treating conditions like PTSD.
 If you choose to use either substance make sure you do so responsibly by researching them thoroughly beforehand and always having someone else around who knows what you’re taking.

 Always remember to stay safe!